scala/scala/spec/index.md

 object-oriented language in the sense that every value is an object.
 Types and behavior of objects are described by classes.
 Classes can be composed using mixin composition.
-Scala is designed to work seamlessly with two less pure but mainstream object-oriented languages – Java and C#.
+Scala is designed to work seamlessly with less pure but mainstream object-oriented languages like Java.

 Scala is a functional language in the sense that every function is a value.
 Nesting of function definitions and higher-order functions are